Shopping Centers With Lots of Shops, Cafes, Fast Food Places

 - cafes (Costa Cafe, Starbucks),

-The Corvin Sétány behind the plaza has become a foodie promenade with some great bistros and cafes: try Wiener Salon for delicious ice cream, cakes and doughnuts and tasty Viennese style breakfast.
-There’s a Wine Bar combined Chocolate Shop: vinoWonka.
+The Corvin Sétány behind the plaza has become a foodie promenade with some great bistros and cafes.
+Try Wiener Salon for delicious ice cream, cakes and doughnuts and tasty Viennese style breakfast.
+There’s also Costa Coffee and a Wine Bar combined Chocolate Shop: vinoWonka.

 Getting there: trams 4, 18, 19, 41, 47, 49, 61, M4 metro (green line) buses: 53 86 150 150E 212 250